tylert/packer-build/README.rst

 Under normal circumstances, packer can fetch its own ISO files just fine.
 However, Packer likes to rename all ISOs that it downloads.
-If you wish to avoid this behaviour, simply create symlinks in the packer_cache directory that have the SHA256 hash of the original URL referenced in the packer templates.
+If you wish to avoid this behaviour, simply create symlinks in the packer_cache directory that have the SHA256 hash of the original URL referenced in the Packer templates.

 ::